mosesananta/3D-Car-Component-Detection/README.md

 ```bash
 python app_vlm.py
 ```
 Open your browser and navigate to http://localhost:8000 to start interacting with the VLM interface.
-Screen capture will capture screenshot from the configured capture area to be analyzed by the VLM
+Screen capture will capture screenshot from the configured capture area to be analyzed by the VLM.

+**Important Note**: script loading may take 5-10 minutes depending on hardware

 ## Training Your Own Models
 ### 1. Data Collection & Data Preprocessing